 Mississippi River Basin Healthy Watershed Initiative (MRBI): Through the Mississippi River Basin Healthy Watersheds Initiative (MRBI) the Natural Resources Conservation Service (NRCS) and our partners work with producers and landowners to implement voluntary conservation practices that improve water quality, restore wetlands, enhance wildlife habitat and sustain agricultural profitability in selected focus watersheds in the Mississippi River Basin.
-Kentucky MRBI Focus Watersheds are the Licking, Lower Green, Bayou de Chien/Mayfield Creek, and Red River.
-(KY MRBI watersheds map) Core and supporting practices offered through MRBI have been established in a partnership effort with the Kentucky Division of Conservation based on the natural resources being targeted in each watershed across the State.
-These core and supporting practices are included in the Kentucky EQIP Policy and Procedures.
-MRBI Fact Sheet for Kentucky
+The Kentucky MRBI projects for 2015 are the Red River Watershed in parts of Logan, Simpson and Todd Counties, and the Southeast Lower Green River Watershed in parts of Henderson, Daviess, McLean, Hopkins, and Webster Counties.
+The Red River project is a continuation of an existing MRBI project while the Southeast Lower Green River project is a high-priority watershed project that builds on previous MRBI work done in the area.
+Core and supporting practices offered through MRBI have been established in a partnership effort with the Ky Division of Conservation based on the natural resources being targeted.
+These core and supporting practices eligible for MRBI are included in the Kentucky EQIP Guidance Document.

 National Water Quality Initiative (NWQI): The National Water Quality Initiative will work in priority watersheds to help farmers, ranchers and forest landowners improve water quality and aquatic habitats in impaired streams.
 NRCS will help producers implement conservation and management practices through a systems approach to control and trap nutrient and manure runoff.
 Qualified producers will receive assistance for installing conservation practices such as cover crops, filter strips and terraces.
-More information specific to Kentucky’s targeted watersheds coming soon!
+Please view the NWQI webpage for more information, including the 2015 Focus Watershed.

 Wildlife Initiative: The purpose of the Wildlife Initiative is to help participants develop fish and wildlife habitat on private agricultural land, nonindustrial private forest land and Indian land.
 NRCS provides technical and financial assistance to landowners and others to develop or enhance upland, wetland, riparian, and aquatic habitat areas on their property.

-Forestland Initiative: The 2008 Farm Bill placed increased emphasis on non-industrial private forestland.
-The purpose of the Forestland Initiative is to focus on practices that will improve forest health; promote forest management; educate landusers; and create enhance, and protect forestland bird habitat.
-See 2013 News Release announcing SKESH Initative in Kentucky
+Forestland Initiative: The 2008 Farm Bill placed increased emphasis on non-industrial private forestland that has been continued through the 2014 Farm Bill.
+The purpose of the Forestland Initiative is to focus on practices that will improve forest health; promote forest management; educate land users; and create enhance, and protect forestland bird habitat.

-Southeast Kentucky Early Successional Habitat Initiative: The purpose of the Southeast Kentucky Early Successional Habitat Initiative is to establish fish and wildlife habitat on private agricultural land and nonindustrial private forestland in a highly forested area of the State with a large potential for early successional habitat improvement.
+Southeast Kentucky Early Successional Habitat Initiative (SEKESH): The purpose of the Southeast Kentucky Early Successional Habitat Initiative is to establish fish and wildlife habitat on private agricultural land and nonindustrial private forestland in a highly forested area of the State with a large potential for early successional habitat improvement.
 Many wildlife species either depend on or greatly benefit from areas of young forest in proximity to older more mature forest stands.
 However, early successional habitats are generally lacking within the initiative area.
 Emphasis will be placed on forest stand improvement practices with the objective of creating or maintaining early successional forest habitat to benefit a suite of wildlife species.
-This initiative is available in the following Kentucky counties: Bell, Breathitt, Clay, Elliott, Floyd, Harlan, Jackson, Johnson, Knott, Knox, Laurel, Lawrence, Lee, Leslie, Letcher, Magoffin, Martin, Morgan, Owsley, Perry, Pike, Rockcastle, Whitley, and Wolfe.
-See 2013 News Release announcing SKESH Initative in Kentucky.
+This initiative is available in the following Kentucky counties: Bell, Boyd, Breathitt, Carter, Clay, Elliott, Floyd, Greenup, Harlan, Jackson, Johnson, Knott, Knox, Laurel, Lawrence, Lee, Leslie, Letcher, Magoffin, Martin, Morgan, Owsley, Perry, Pike, Rockcastle, Whitley, and Wolfe.